black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 Remember that arrays have a .some() method.
 Use the .some() method to check if testing your msg on any of your denyList regular expressions returns true.

 Use regex as the parameter for the callback function, for clarity.

+# Step 13
+The next regular expression you will work on is one that matches mentions of dollar amounts.

+Start by declaring a dollarRegex variable, and assign it a case-insensitive regular expression that matches the text dollars.